 - Is a cucumber a root vegetable?
 Nope, cucumbers grow above ground and are related to other veggies in the Cucurbits plant family, such as melons, pumpkin, summer squash, etc.

-Examples of common types of root vegetables include: potatoes, beets, parsnips, carrots, celeriac, parsnips, sweet potatoes, fennel, Jerusalem artichokes, jicama, yams, radishes and turnips.
+Examples of common types of root vegetables include: potatoes, beets, parsnips, carrots, celeriac, sweet potatoes, fennel, Jerusalem artichokes, jicama, yams, radishes and turnips.
 Turmeric, garlic and ginger are also root veggies, even though we think of them more as spices.

 Other less common types of root vegetables, at least in the U.S and many Western countries, include: batata, arrowroot, boniato, burdock root, taro, daikon, water chestnuts and cassava.